heatxsink/go-hue/README.md

 go-hue
 ======

-go api for interacting with philips hue
+go api wrapper for interacting with philips hue ... this is work in progress ... sit tight